viriduty/protocol-periphery-v1/docs/WORKFLOWS.md

 ### [License Attachment Workflows](../contracts/interfaces/workflows/ILicenseAttachmentWorkflows.sol)

-- `registerPILTermsAndAttach`:
-  - Registers PIL terms → Attaches them to an IP
-- `registerIpAndAttachPILTerms`:
-  - Registers an IP → Registers PIL terms → Attaches them to the IP
 - `mintAndRegisterIpAndAttachPILTerms`:
   - Mints a NFT → Registers it as an IP → Registers PIL terms → Attaches them to the IP
+- `mintAndRegisterIpAndAttachLicenseTerms`:
+  - Mints a NFT → Registers it as an IP → Attaches license terms to the IP
+- `registerIpAndAttachLicenseTerms`:
+  - Registers an IP → Attaches license terms to the IP

 ### [Derivative Workflows](../contracts/interfaces/workflows/IDerivativeWorkflows.sol)